-Explore how pressure groups operate, and create your own in the classroom!
+Students explore how pressure groups operate, and create their own in the classroom!

 The Under Pressure teaching pack is made up of three lessons:

-2) How pressure groups operate (the Campaign for Nuclear Disarmament - CND - as a case study to deepen students' understanding of pressure groups)
+2) How pressure groups operate (Uses the Campaign for Nuclear Disarmament - CND - as a case study to deepen students' understanding of pressure groups)

-3) Create your own campaign (students create their own pressure group, taking into consideration budget, targets, and so on.
-They present it to the rest of the class.)
+3) Create your own campaign (Students create their own pressure group, taking into consideration targets, budgets, tactics, messaging, etc. They present it to the rest of the class.)

-The lessons are highly relevant to the curriculum and exam syllabuses of Citizenship, Sociology, Politics, and English, and are an excellent way to help meet SMSC, British Values and Prevent requirements.
+The lessons are highly relevant to the curriculum and exam syllabuses of Citizenship, Sociology, Government & Politics, and English, and are an excellent way to help meet SMSC, British Values and Prevent requirements.

 ‘Without doubt… a highly valuable one for GCSE Sociology students in particular because it directly links to the Power and Politics module.
 The students really enjoy working in large groups and being assigned particular roles.
 The session is broken up into manageable parts and there is a clear focus throughout’ - Sociology Teacher

 ‘'Under Pressure - How Pressure Groups Operate' is a useful resource for citizenship teachers.
 It provides a range of activities that promote understanding of the role of pressure group in democratic societies.
 The activities are designed to help pupils develop an interest in taking responsible citizenship action themselves.’ - Association for Citizenship Teaching's Quality Mark assessment panel (the pack was awarded the Quality Mark!)

 ‘It was great.
 I think other people should have this experience.’ – Year 10 student, Hall Mead School, London